alejandraberbesi/old_portfolio/README.md

 These are some of my projects:

 ## <font color="CADETBLUE"> Scratch Game </font>
-Basic game designed for kids (in Spanish) using Scratch (a block-based visual programming language).
+Designed for kids (in Spanish) using Scratch (a block-based visual programming language).
 The goal is to help a diver clean the ocean, picking up plastic garbage.

 :smiley_cat: [Link to Game](https://scratch.mit.edu/projects/515213751/)